Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Koujiro did a spinning slash, creating a wide horizontal arc that collided with objects twenty meters away.
 The resulting effect blew away any ice and portals within his reach.

-Just as Koujiro approached Katalina, he leapt over a fiery blast after he saw her exchange guns once again.
+Just as Koujiro approached Katalina, he leapt over a fiery blast.
+Seeing that she had exchanged guns, he was prepared to take on whatever the queen hid up her sleeves.
 With the glowing blade in hand, he would easily cancel her next magic shot and give her a good smack on the head.
+Magic would hardly do anything against someone with his stats.

 ‘That would teach her to mess with this world’s champion!’ he brazenly thought.

-As he eyed Katalina aim her gun at him in the air, he was ready to slice through the incoming attack.
+As he eyed Katalina aim her gun at him in the air, he chambered his next strike to slice through the incoming flamethower.
+But then, her other gun fired low, catching him off guard.

-However, he had not expected for a portal to be fired near his feet.
+He had not expected a portal to be fired near his feet.
 At the last moment, Katalina had created it right between them, leaving him no choice but to fall in.
 Once again, he accelerated downwards from an unknown height as he was dumped towards the ground.
 His eyes saw the clouds drifting by as he fell back first, completely sobering him up.

 It was a simple blunder.
 He’d just take another hit in HP, and then be back up again.
 Yet, when he continued to fall for many more seconds than last time, he started to wonder how high the Queen had sent him.